logan-sherraden/collegeGPA-admissions/README.md

 Economic Statistics
 Project 2

-Method for Building the Model
+Method for Building the Model:

 I started by putting all variables in multiple regression model and took out Asian variable because it had no significant effect on College GPA.
  	Adjusted R-squared changed from 0.3364 to 0.3366.